hartnettlabteam/oir_flatmount_segmentation/README.md

 Segmentation, Retinal Flatmount, Oxygen-Induced Retinopathy, OIR, Mouse, Rat, Intravitreal Neovascularization, Avascular Area

 ## **Model Description**
+This is a repo to download model weight checkpoints for our model that can be found on the MONAI model zoo.
 This model performs automated segmentation of oxygen-induced retinopathy (OIR) retinal flatmount images into three regions: total retina (TR), intravitreal neovascularization (IVNV), and avascular area (AVA).
 The architecture is a multi-task Attention U-Net with a ConvNeXt-Tiny encoder [1] and deep supervision (~8.7M trainable parameters).
 For inference, the final release uses an ensemble of 5 cross-validation models, with test-time augmentation and per-class thresholding, to improve robustness across mouse and rat OIR images.